NeurodataWithoutBorders/neurodatawithoutborders.github.io/_pages/best_practices.md

 ## TimeSeries
 Many of the neurodata_types in NWB inherit from the [`TimeSeries`](https://nwb-schema.readthedocs.io/en/latest/format.html#timeseries) neurodata_type.
 When using `TimeSeries` or any of its descendants, make sure the following are followed.

 * **Time dimension goes first.** In `TimeSeries.data`, the first dimension on the disk is always time.
 Keep in mind that the dimensions are reversed in MatNWB, so in memory in MatNWB the time dimension must be __last__.
 In PyNWB the order of the dimensions is the same in memory as on disk, so the time index should be first.

 * **`ElectrialSeries` are reserved for neural data.** `ElectrialSeries` holds signal from electrodes positioned in or around the brain that are monitoring neural activity, and only those electrodes should be in the `electrodes`  table.
 Use `TimeSeries` for other data in units Volts, such as the reading on a force-sensitive resistor.

+* **times are always in seconds.** `timestamps` or `starting_time` should be in seconds with respect to the `timestamps_reference_time`.

+* **`TimeSeries` data should be stored as one continuous stream.** Data should be stored in one continuous stream, as it is acquired, not by trial as is often reshaped for analysis.
+Data can be trial-aligned on-the-fly using the `trials` table.
+Storing measured data as a continuous stream ensures that we have access to the inter-trial data, and that we can align the data with whatever window we need.
+If you only have data in specific segments of time, then only include those timepoints in the data.
+Use `timestamps`, even if there is a constant sampling rate within each segment, and have the `timestamps` correctly reflect the gaps in the recording.
+Use the `TimeSeries.description` field to explain how the data was segmented.

 ## DynamicTables
 [`DynamicTable`](https://nwb-schema.readthedocs.io/en/latest/format.html#dynamictable) allow you to define custom columns,